How to Keep Lizards Out of Garage

 Does Vinegar Keep Away Lizards?

 Yes, vinegar can be used to deter lizards.
 Lizards dislike the strong, pungent smell of vinegar, so spraying vinegar around the perimeter of your garage or other areas where lizards may congregate can help keep them away.
-It’s important to note that vinegar may need to be reapplied on a regular basis because the scent fades over time.
+It’s important to note that vinegar may need to be reapplied regularly because the scent fades over time.
 Furthermore, vinegar may not be effective at repelling all species of lizards, and it may not provide a long-term solution for keeping lizards out of your garage.

 Conclusion